1. What Your Trailer Needs to Do

 Record at the highest quality Roblox allows.
 Use Shift+F12 to enable the free camera and create dramatic shots impossible with normal gameplay camera.
 Film 3–5 times more footage than you think you need - you'll cut 80% of it.

 Use upbeat, energetic music licensed for commercial use.
 Avoid copyrighted tracks that will trigger takedowns on YouTube and TikTok.
+If your in-house editor cannot keep up with the cutdown count, Roblox video editors on the BLOXG services marketplace ship 30s, 15s, and 9:16 versions in a single package.

 Add text overlays sparingly - they help convey key features but too much text feels cluttered.
 Animate them in and out smoothly.